joao-gueifao-924/Video-Stabilization/docs/math-overview.md

 where $I$ denotes the $3 \times 3$ identity matrix.

 To reduce camera shake, we stabilize each frame $I_t$ by warping it with the homography $Q_t$.
 This smoothing homography $Q_t$ is calculated by combining the sequence of frame-to-frame homographies between neighboring frames, using the formula shown above.
-These individual homographies can be estimated in several ways; a common and effective method is to track sparse feature points between frames and use their correspondences to compute the transformations, as we'll see shortly below.
+These individual homographies can be estimated in several ways; a common and effective method is to track sparse feature points between frames and use their correspondences to compute the transformations, as we'll see in next section.

+The choice of values for $M$ and $N$ presents a trade-off.
+While increasing both past and future window sides yields a smoother stabilization, it comes at the expense of increased image cropping when in presence of strong camera shake.
+Also, a larger future window side yields an increased video presentation delay, as all frames ahead of the presented frame $I_t$ will need to be buffered so that computations can take place.

 ## Image registration